Education and Research in Economics and Finance

-Since FY2016, Daiwa Securities Group Inc. has been providing support to "Job Museum," career education materials for elementary school children released by The Asahi Shimbun Company.
+Support provided for “Job Museum,” career education materials for elementary and junior high school students released by The Asahi Shimbun Company.

 - The web version, "Job Museum Kids," has a quiz and other features enabling visitors to enjoy the site like a game.

 - The “Job Museum Repository” is a Website that presents information on hands-on learning and other topics

 - "The “Job Almanac 2021” complies with the guidelines for teaching.